Student Health and Safety

 Student Health and Global Education

 Living abroad may impact your student’s health.
 Changes to daily habit and exposure to new areas can have health-related outcomes that will affect the student's ability to enjoy the experience.
-Please encourage your student to be honest with him or herself when assessing their health needs and in choosing a suitable Global Education program.
+Please encourage your student to be honest when assessing their health needs and in choosing a suitable Global Education program.

 After being accepted to participate in an ASU Global Education program, students will be required to complete a brief health form within their online application.
 Any information disclosed by students in this form will not influence eligibility for the program, but will be used to ensure that any necessary accommodation for health-related issues will be available in the program location.
 The Global Education Office urges students to disclose any information they feel may be relevant to their experience overseas.
 This includes: a history of mental health, past or current eating disorder, etc.